The Value of Interaction in Data Intelligence: Estimating Cost-Benefit Analytically

 Similarly, one may estimate the user's effort as the cost by counting the steps needed to perform an action, such as reading the screen, looking at the remote control, and pressing a button.
 One may also weigh these steps differently based on pre-measured cognitive load for different types of elementary steps, which may be obtained, for instance, using electroencephalography (EEG) (e.g., \cite{Tan:2010:book}).

-For the example in Figure \ref{fig:TVList}(b), it is easy to observe that the cost-benefit is always 0 since $\mathcal{C}_\text{act} \equiv 0$ bits, though the cost for pressing [OK] on the remote control may not be considered high.
+For the example in Fig. \ref{fig:TVList}(b), it is easy to observe that the cost-benefit is always 0 since $\mathcal{C}_\text{act} \equiv 0$ bits, though the cost for pressing [OK] on the remote control may not be considered high.
 This quantitative measure is consistent with what most UX experts would conclude qualitatively.

 The estimation for the channel selection task does not consider any situational information or soft knowledge.
-When such variables are considered as part of an HCI task, as illustrated in Figure \ref{fig:CBR}(c), the amount of cost-benefit usually increase noticeably.
-For example, consider the \LaTeX\ example in Figure \ref{fig:Latex}.
+When such variables are considered as part of an HCI task, as illustrated in Fig. \ref{fig:CBR}(c), the amount of cost-benefit usually increase noticeably.
+For example, consider the \LaTeX\ example in Fig. \ref{fig:Latex}.
 If the word processor on the left has 5 different pop-up windows in responses to a ``save'', ``save as'', or ``Ctrl-S'' command, each with 3 options, the input action alphabet has 15 letters.
-The maximum alphabet compression for the second process $F_2$ in Figure \ref{fig:CBR}(c) is about 3.9 bits.
+The maximum alphabet compression for the second process $F_2$ in Fig. \ref{fig:CBR}(c) is about 3.9 bits.

 On the other hand, when given any one of 10 file types (e.g., .doc, .tex, .txt, .htm, etc.), the user has the knowledge about whether formatting styles matter.
 There are 10 binary variables or 10 bits of knowledge available.
 Consider conservatively that on average a user deletes or modifies 10 English letters independently before saving.
 The user knows whether it is critical to overwrite the existing file when a pop-up window asks for a confirmation.
 There are 10 nominal variables, each with some 26 valid values for English letters.
 As the entropy of English alphabet is about 4.7 bits \cite{Shannon:1951:BSTJ}, the total amount of knowledge available is about 47 bits.
-Without considering other factors (e.g., digits, symbols, etc.), we can conservatively estimate the amount of alphabet compression for the process $F_1$ in Figure \ref{fig:CBR}(c) is about $(10+47) - 3.9$ bits.
+Without considering other factors (e.g., digits, symbols, etc.), we can conservatively estimate the amount of alphabet compression for the process $F_1$ in Fig. \ref{fig:CBR}(c) is about $(10+47) - 3.9$ bits.
 Let us assume that selecting one of the three options takes 1 second.
 The cost-benefit for such a simple HCI task ($F_1 + F_2$) is at the scale of 57 bits/s.

 Tam et al. \cite{Tam:2017:TVCG} estimated the amount of human knowledge available to two interactive machine learning workflows.
 Both workflows were designed to build decision tree models, one for classifying facial expression in videos and other for classifying types of visualization images.
 They were curious by the facts that the interactive workflows resulted in more accurate classifiers than fully automated workflows.
 They estimated the amount of human knowledge available to the two workflows.
 Using the approach exemplified by the \LaTeX\ example, they identified 9 types of soft knowledge in the facial expression workflow and 8 types in the other.
 In both cases, there were several thousands of bits of knowledge available to the computational processes in the workflows.